-Listening: Chase
+Listening: Chase (the band)

 In 1971 a new jazz-rock band burst on the music scene with the top ten hit.
 Get It On spent thirteen weeks on the Billboard charts and became a gold selling album, a rare occurrence by jazz-rock acts in the 1970s.